GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-messagelist-layout.md

 ...
 ```

-So if you want to disable grouping of messages, just subclass `ChatMessageLayoutOptionsResolver` and do not use `isLastInSequence`.
+If you want to disable grouping messages, just create a subclass of `ChatMessageLayoutOptionsResolver` and do not use `isLastInSequence`.

 ## Square avatars

-First subclass `ChatAvatarView` and set it according to your needs
+First create a subclass of `ChatAvatarView` and set it according to your needs.

 ```swift
 final class SquareAvatarView: ChatAvatarView {